James Comey: Private sector (2005–2013)

 Comey left the Department of Justice in August 2005.
 In August 2005, it was announced that Comey would enter the private sector, becoming the general counsel and senior vice president for Lockheed Martin, the U.S. Department of Defense's largest contractor.
 Comey's tenure took effect on October 1, 2005, serving in that capacity until June 2, 2010, when he announced he would leave Lockheed Martin to join the senior management committee at Bridgewater Associates, a Connecticut-based investment management firm.
-Comey received a three million dollar payout from Bridgewater, his net worth estimated at 14 million dollars.
+Comey received a three million dollar payout from Bridgewater.
+His net worth was estimated at 14 million dollars in 2013.

 On February 1, 2013, after leaving Bridgewater, he was appointed by Columbia University Law School as a senior research scholar and Hertog fellow on national security law.
 He was also appointed to the board of directors of the London-based financial institution HSBC Holdings, to improve the company's compliance program after its $1.9 billion settlement with the Justice Department for failing to comply with basic due diligence requirements for money laundering regarding Mexican drug cartels and terrorism financing.
 Since 2012, he has also served on the Defense Legal Policy Board.